Brenntag SE (OTCMKTS:BNTGF) Short Interest Update

-Brenntag SE (OTCMKTS:BNTGF) was the target of a large drop in short interest in the month of December.
-As of December 15th, there was short interest totalling 145,300 shares, a drop of 15.8% from the November 30th total of 172,500 shares.
-Based on an average daily trading volume, of 100 shares, the short-interest ratio is presently 1,453.0 days.
+Brenntag SE (OTCMKTS:BNTGF) was the target of a large drop in short interest during the month of December.
+As of December 31st, there was short interest totalling 81,400 shares, a drop of 44.0% from the December 15th total of 145,300 shares.
+Based on an average trading volume of 100 shares, the short-interest ratio is currently 814.0 days.

 Receive News & Ratings for Brenntag Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Brenntag and related companies with MarketBeat.com's FREE daily email newsletter.